ga4gh-beacon/beacon-v2/README.md

 2. perform some text replacements over the source tree (see [./tools/config.yaml](./tools/config.yaml) - more may be needed?
 3. re-write the modified YAML source files into the output `json` and `yaml` directories

+Steps 1 & 2 obviously won't be necessary after transitioning to the respective `src` files as the working versions.
+Step 3 will be converted into a GH action.

 ### TODO

 * integrate the documentation repository & generation of the schema tables from `src`